 Is there sales tax on gold bars?
 Final thoughts

-If you want to learn more about gold, silver or platinum bullion, contact Swiss America today!
+To learn more about investing in gold, silver or other precious metals, connect with the Swiss America team today!

 Sales tax on gold and silver by state: FAQs